xenshinu/xenshinu.github.io/_posts/2024-12-12-triton_gather_scatter_FFN.md

 I know using `tl.atomic_add` sounds like a bad idea, but as far as we tested, it didn't become a bottleneck.
 My guess is that the accumulators are short enought to be kept in the L2 cache, and it doesn't actually read and write to the global memory frequently.

-Also, because the conflict of atomic operation is inter-threadblock, and the GPU will schedule other threadblocks if the current one is pending, the latency is perfectly hidden.
+Also, because the conflict of atomic operation is inter-threadblock, and GPU will schedule other threadblocks if the current one is pending, the latency is perfectly hidden.

-What's more, because now every threadblock only need one element from the output of upper mapping step, we can completely fuse the three steps without any write-back to the global memory.
+What's more, because now every threadblock only need one element from the output of upper mapping step, we can completely fuse the three steps without any write-back to the global memory before we get the final result.

 Here is the illustration of the whole process from a threadblock's perspective:
 ![image](/assets/images/blogs/2024-12-12-triton_gather_scatter_FFN/gather_scatter_FFN_pipeline.png)